iAmSherifCodes/e-commerce-website-using-AWS-Lambda/README.md

 # E-commerce website built with AWS CDK

-This e-commerce website flexes my ability to use Amazon Cognito, AWS Lambda, ApiGateway, CloudWatch, DynamoDB, and more.
+This e-commerce website flexes my ability to use Amazon Cognito, AWS Lambda, ApiGateway, CloudWatch, DynamoDB, EventBridge, SNS, SQS, IAM and more.

 - Use this link to play around with the UI- [here](https://mieiey4cu2.execute-api.us-east-1.amazonaws.com/dev/)